Illinois – Featured Online Programs in Social Work

 Social Work Associations in Illinois

-- Illinois Association of School Social Workers (IASSW): The IASSW brings together social workers in the state working in school settings to promote the career and to provide resources for its members to help them provide better services to children.
+IASSW unites social workers in the state working in school settings to promote the career and to provide resources for its members to help them provide better services to children.
 The group is also dedicated to advocacy and political and social action.

-- Illinois Society for Clinical Social Work: Benefits of membership in this association include continuing education opportunities, a professional journal subscription, and professional support for new social workers.
+Membership benefits include CE opportunities, a professional journal subscription, and professional support for new social workers.

 Frequently Asked Questions

 What degree do I need to be a social worker in Illinois?

-Answer: In Illinois, you only need a bachelor’s degree in social work to find entry-level positions in social work.
-A master’s degree opens more doors for advanced positions.
-Licensing is required for both bachelor’s and master’s level social workers, and licensing will allow you to seek work in clinical settings, either supervised as an LSW or unsupervised as an LCSW.
+In Illinois, you only need a BSW to find entry-level positions in social work.
+An MSW opens more doors for advanced positions.
+Licensing is required for both bachelor’s and master’s-level social workers.
+Licensing allows you to work in clinical settings, either supervised as an LSW or unsupervised as an LCSW.

 Does a social work license have to be renewed periodically?

-Answer: Yes.
+Yes.
 In Illinois, you must renew your license every two years.
-To renew a license you must pay a renewal fee and submit proof of completion of 30 hours of continuing education in the field of social work.
+To renew a license you must pay a renewal fee and submit proof of completion of 30 CE hours.
 You do not need to complete the 30 hours if it is your first renewal.

 What examinations are required for licensing?

-Answer: To be a licensed social worker in Illinois, you must pass an Association of Social Work Boards examination.
-The Master’s exam is required for LSWs and the Clinical exam is required for LCSWs.
-These must be taken after submitting an application for licensing and after all other licensing requirements have been met.
+To be an LSW in Illinois, you must pass an ASWB examination.
+The master’s exam is required for LSWs and the clinical exam is required for LCSWs.
+You can take these exams after submitting an application for licensing and after you have met all other licensing requirements.

-Question: What kinds of experiences and educational opportunities meet the requirements for 30 hours of continuing education?
+What kinds of experiences and educational opportunities meet the requirements for 30 CE hours?